aria2/aria2/doc/manual-src/en/technical-notes.rst

 ``EXT`` (EXTENSION): 4 bytes
    If LSB is 1(i.e. ``EXT[3]&1 == 1``), aria2 checks whether the saved
-   !InfoHash and current downloading one are the same.
+   InfoHash and current downloading one are the same.
 If they are not the same, an exception is thrown.
 This is called "infoHashCheck" extension.